(G & M: #388)

 From either Idaho Springs (Exit 240 on I-70) or Bergen Park, (Exit #252 to Evergreen Parkway from westbound I-70, then turn west onto the Squaw Pass Road), drive to Echo Lake on HWY 103 (aka: Squaw Pass Road in Bergen Park), then take the Mt.
 Evans Road (entrance fee required) and drive to Summit Lake where you can park.
+Use this parking for Grey Wolf, Spalding, Warren and Rogers.
 When driven from Bergen Park, this road does a lot of winding around and receives a lot of bicycle traffic in the summer, especially on weekends.
 A nice bike lane has been added to the older, more narrow portion of the road that has helped to alleviate some of the dangers posed by such a multiple use road.

 Designated National Forest campground at Echo Lake.
 Fee required.

 N 39° 39' 22.85", W 105° 35' 39.54"